-Our own occupational health services provides occupational health care for our personnel throughout Finland.
-Thanks to centralized and goal-driven management, the content and practices of our occupational health care are consistent and produce good results.
-Labquality Oy has awarded our occupational health services an ISO 9001:2015 Quality System Certificate.
+Our occupational health care provides occupational health services for our personnel throughout Finland.
+Thanks to centralized and goal-driven management, the content and practices of our occupational healthcare are consistent and produce good results.
+Labquality Oy has awarded our occupational health services an ISO 9001:2015 quality certificate.

 In our Group, advice and guidance related to employee health and well-being at work, the assessment of work-related health risks, and the prevention and treatment of illnesses are part of our normal cooperation with our occupational health services and our insurance company partners.
 When it comes to the treatment of serious illnesses, we cooperate with primary health care and specialized health care.

-During the COVID-19 pandemic, we have invested significantly in maintaining our personnel’s work ability and medical care under the exceptional circumstances.
-Terveystalo’s personnel have operated in the eye of the storm of the COVID-19 pandemic.
-Sickness absences among our personnel increased slightly and the sickness absence rate in Finland was 4.4 (3.8) percent of hours worked.
+During the COVID-19 pandemic, occupational health has invested heavily in upholding the personnel's work ability and medical care in a state of emergency.
+Sickness absences of personnel increased from the previous year, and the sickness absence percentage in Finland was 5.2 (4.4) percent of hours worked.
 In Sweden the corresponding figure was 5.5 (4.0).

-The statutory occupational health action plan includes the general objectives of occupational health care as well as the requirements based on workplace conditions and related measures.
-We review the action plan annually based on workplace visits and other occupational health surveys, among other things.
+The statutory occupational healthcare action plan includes the general objectives of occupational healthcare as well as the requirements based on workplace conditions and related measures.
+We review the action plan annually based on workplace visits and our company's work ability management needs, among other things.

 Terveystalo's private practitioners are not covered by occupational health care.
 Instead, as self-employed persons, they arrange their own occupational health care.
 Private practitioners are not in an employment relationship with Terveystalo.
 They decide on their own fees and provide services directly to customers as part of our service offering.

-We actively seek acquisitions.
-Occupational health services for the employees transferred from the acquired entities are, as a rule, organized in accordance with the acquired entity’s previous agreement at least for the duration of a transition period if the company in question is a subsidiary and it is not merged with Suomen Terveystalo Oy.
+Occupational health services for the staff transferred from acquired entities are, as a rule, organized in accordance with the acquired entity’s previous agreement at least for the duration of a transition period if the company in question is a subsidiary and it is not merged with Suomen Terveystalo.

 We develop our know-how and Terveystalo as a workplace

-The systematic and business-driven development of our personnel is especially important for Terveystalo’s future success.
-Smooth work and appropriate, responsible supervisory work ensure our personnel’s well-being, which in turn benefits our customers through better care and a positive customer experience.
+Systematic and business-oriented personnel development, smooth work and responsible, good supervisor work ensure the well-being of our personnel, which in turn benefits our customers through better care and a positive customer experience.
 We require everyone at Terveystalo to have a defined set of professional skills that is based on the values that guide our operations.
-At Terveystalo, competence is developed by doing (70%), by learning from others (20%) and by participating in training (10%).
-In personal development discussions, the need for competence development is assessed and the discussion participants agree on how the desired development will be achieved.
-We provide professional training and opportunities for learning on the job.
-We have invested particularly in the development of leadership and supervisory work as well as supporting on-the-job self-study by increasing online learning, for example.
+In Terveystalo, competence develops by doing, learning from each other and through training.
+During development discussions, the need for competence development is identified, and it is agreed how the development will be implemented.
+Terveystalo offers a wide range of vocational training and opportunities for learning at work.
+We also develop leadership and supervisor work, and support self-study between work by increasing opportunities for online learning, for example.

 Personal development discussions as a tool for performance management and job satisfaction

 At Terveystalo, annual personal development discussions are held with all full-time employees to support goal-driven and motivated work.
-The core of the discussions consists of reviewing the successes and lessons learned from the previous period together with the supervisor, setting goals for the new period and, above all, creating an open atmosphere of discussion to facilitate feedback in both directions.
+The development discussion includes a review of the previous period's successes and learning together with the supervisor, and setting targets for the new period.
 In addition to addressing the goals for the previous and next period, the discussion covers competence, well-being at work, working in accordance with Terveystalo’s defined professional skills, cooperation as well as long-term objectives and wishes.
 The themes discussed in the personal development discussion are revisited in one-to-one discussions held at least once a month and in more extensive half-year reviews.
 The personal development discussions are a key aspect of the practical implementation of Terveystalo’s strategy, values and professional skills as well as performance management and the monitoring of the achievement of goals.